ereinhardt/How-to/README.md

 **Pre-Setup (Checklist)**

 1. Before using the software, install FFMPEG!
-2. Check if the video data folder is called `video-data`.
+2. Create a video data folder which is called `video-data` (you need a lot of storage).

 ## Filename Structure Before Convert